-- Group Consequence Management Framework (CMF) engage the Workplace Resolutions team any time a concern about sexual harassment, sex-based harassment or a hostile work environment is raised with you, or any time you become aware of such a matter - Your Health, Safety & Wellbeing in the Westpac Group visibly champion a healthy, safe and positive workplace culture, for example addressing disrespectful behaviour or jokes / innuendo that could lead to a perception that behaviour is accepted, identifying and reporting hazards and incidents - Safety & Respect at Work-Related Events sets behaviour expectations for work-related events to ensure our people are safe and free from harassment and other unacceptable behaviours, and includes responsibilities for People Leaders when arranging work-related events; and - Westpac Group Code of Conduct accountabilities for People Leaders include: - o role modelling expectations - o encouraging team members to speak up if they identify something that doesn't seem right - being clear that team members are safe to make their voices heard and should do so without fear of victimisation - fixing problems early and properly, asking 'Should We?' as well as 'Can We?' to ensure good judgement in decision making.
+- Group Consequence Management Framework (CMF) engage the Workplace Resolutions team any time a concern about sexual harassment, sex-based harassment or a hostile work environment is raised with you, or any time you become aware of such a matter - Your Health, Safety & Wellbeing in The Westpac Group visibly champion a healthy, safe and positive workplace culture, including managing HSW risks associated with the work environment including employee behaviours, and identifying and reporting hazards and incidents - Safety & Respect at Work-Related Events sets behaviour expectations for work-related events to ensure our people are safe and free from harassment and other unacceptable behaviours, and includes responsibilities for People Leaders when arranging work-related events; and - Westpac Group Code of Conduct accountabilities for People Leaders include: - o role modelling expectations

+- o encouraging team members to speak up if they identify something that doesn't seem right - being clear that team members are safe to make their voices heard and should do so without fear of victimisation - fixing problems early and properly, asking 'Should We?' as well as 'Can We?' to ensure good judgement in decision making.